Calcium Rich Foods for Bones

 Contents

 When it comes to building strong and healthy bones, calcium plays an essential role.
 At Sunway Medical Center, we understand the importance of maintaining your bone health and are here to guide you through the journey.
-This blog will cover everything you need to know about calcium rich foods for bones, how calcium supports your body, and the best ways to incorporate it into your diet.
+This blog will cover everything you need to know about rich foods for bones out calcium rich foods for bones, how calcium supports your body, and the best ways to incorporate it into your diet.

-What Is Calcium?
+What is Calcium?

 Calcium is a vital mineral that your body needs to function properly.
 It’s crucial for developing strong bones and teeth, supporting muscle function, and maintaining proper nerve signaling.
 Around 99% of your body’s calcium is stored in your bones and teeth, making it an integral part of your skeletal system.